awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ## Install a PowerShell module using the AWS\-InstallPowerShellModule JSON document<a name="walkthrough-powershell-install-module"></a>

-You can use Run Command to install PowerShell modules on an EC2 instance\.
+You can use Run Command to install PowerShell modules on an Amazon EC2 instance\.
 For more information about PowerShell modules, see [Windows PowerShell Modules](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_modules?view=powershell-6)\.

 **View the description and available parameters**